pmean/classes/biostats-1/02/src/simon-5501-02-directions.md

 date: 2024-08-18
 ---

 Before you start this assignment, download all the files listed on the Canvas page for this programming assignment.
+Store the dataset in your data folder and the program in your src folder.
+Rename the file to use your last name rather than my last name.
+Change the documentation to reflect the new date and the new programmer.

 ## Question #1

 Calculate the counts and percentages for gender in the sharing dataset.
 Interpret these values.

 ## Question #2

 Calculate the counts and percentages for employment_status in the sharing dataset.
 Interpret these values.

 ## Your submission